 When you enable Ranger, you disable user impersonation (doAs=false).
-This is the Hive default and Ranger is the only supported and recommended security model.
+This is the Hive default and Ranger is the recommended security model.
 Managed, ACID tables as well as external tables, secured by Ranger, are supported in this configuration.
 Impersonation of the end user is disabled, which is the state required by Hive for managing ACID tables.